bradchristie/taminations-flutter/assets/c3a/jay_concept.md

 > ![alt](jay-4.png)
 >

-Same Jay means to do the call in the same distorted box as for the previous call, regardless of the current facing direction of the centers.
-Change Jays means that the centers work with the outsides with whom they were not working for the previous call.
+Same Jay means to do the call in the same distorted Box as for the previous call, regardless of the current facing direction of the Centers.
+Change Jays means that the Centers work with the Outsides with whom they were not working for the previous call.

-The resulting formation for each box must be either a box, in which case they end on the same four spots, or a 1x4 perpendicular to the original center 1x4.
-In the latter case, the resulting 1x4s are also distorted, with the halves of each 1x4 that are closest to the center of the square offset in the same direction that the members of their group were offset in the original center 1x4, and forming a box with each other.
+The resulting formation for each Box must be either a Box, in which case they end on the same four spots, or a 1x4 perpendicular to the original Center 1x4.
+In the latter case, the resulting 1x4s are also distorted, with the halves of each 1x4 that are closest to the center of the square offset in the same direction that the members of their group were offset in the original center 1x4, and forming a Box with each other.

 >